alhommamx/alhommamx/README.md

 - 👋 Hi, I’m @alhommamx
-- 👀 I’m interested in ... programming and being a fullstack dev
+- 👀 I’m a social media manager with years of experience
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more and more about crypto and the NFT world and web 3 ...
 X
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job currently  ...
 X
 - 📫 How to reach me ... alhommamx@gmail.com

 <!---